bhrigu123/bhrigu123.github.io/content/post/migrating-to-hugo.md

 authors: ["Bhrigu"]
 ---

 Back in 2015 I kicked off blogging when I discovered *Octpress*.
 It has been a great journey in my writing experience.
-I had started it to mostly comprise of technical articles.
-But over the time it evolved to be a collection of articles around productivity, projects and my life's events as well (a journal of sorts), besides just the tech articles that I write.
+I had started it to mostly comprise of technical articles. <!--more--> But over the time it evolved to be a collection of articles around productivity, projects and my life's events as well (a journal of sorts), besides just the tech articles that I write.

 What gives me high is the tremendous response I get on my website.
 Glad to know that I'm able to contribute with my content.